-Table 8-62 - Vulnerability Suppression Details for Each Impacted Component Version
+Table 8-62 • Vulnerability Suppression Details for Each Impacted Component Version

-· · · · · · · · · · · · · · · · · · · Category Column/Field Description Suppression details per The following describes details related to the suppression of the security vulnerability for the given component version.
-These details are not editable. component version Version Name A version of the given component for which the vulnerability was suppressed.
+Category Column/Field Description Suppression details per component version The following describes details related to the suppression of the security vulnerability for the given component version.
+These details are not editable.
+Version Name A version of the given component for which the vulnerability was suppressed.
 Reason The reason why the vulnerability was suppressed for this component version.
 (This information was entered by the System Administrator at the time of suppression.)
 False-positive-The vulnerability was incorrectly associated with the component version and hence does not apply to the version.
 Remediated-The risk posed by the vulnerability on the component version has been addressed or fixed.
 Other-Another reason.
 (Check the Remarks field for a possible reason description.)
-Remarks Any additional notes about the suppression of the vulnerability for this component version, as entered by the System Administrator at the time of suppression.
+Remarks Any additional notes about the suppression of the vulnerability fo this component version, as entered by the System Administrator at the time of suppression.
 Suppressed By The user ID of the System Administrator who suppressed the vulnerability for this component version.
 Suppressed Date The date and time that the vulnerability was suppressed for this component version.
+Actions The following buttons and icons enable you to navigate and manage the list of component versions on the window.
+C Refresh the data in the window.
+Page controls Move to the next or previous page or to the first or last page of the window; or enter a specific page number in the Page field.
+Note that the default page size is 100 component version records.
+Close Exit the Suppressed Vulnerabilities tab.